NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 	dig example.com

-Note that the "SERVER" section in the output from ``dig`` should also contain the local ip address of our server.
+Note that the "SERVER" section in the output from ``dig`` should also contain the local IP address of our server.

 .. code-block:: bash